 Secretary of State

 If you are age 65 or older and no longer drive, you are eligible for a state identification card.
-State law does not allow residents to hold a valid driver's license and a state ID card at the same time.
+State law doesn't allow residents to hold a valid driver's license and a state ID card at the same time.
 However, residents with a driver's license that has been restricted, suspended or revoked may apply for a state ID card.

 All Social Security information will be verified.
 If you are applying for a standard ID card and are ineligible for a Social Security number, you must present a letter of ineligibility from the Social Security Administration.
 Enhanced ID cards are only issued to Michigan residents who are U.S. citizens with valid Social Security numbers.